| EXECUTIVE SUMMARY

 old age; and

-c. the slowness of change in family preferences
+c. the slowness of change in family preferences in response to changes in environment.

-15. The universal objective of increasing the world's
+15. The universal objective of increasing the world's standard of living dictates that economic growth outpace

 population growth.
 In many high population growth areas of